jamesshore/quixote/CONTRIBUTING.md

 ## Finding Your Way Around

-All the Quixote source and test code is in `src`.
+All the Quixote source and unit test code is in `src`.
 Test code starts with an underscore.
 The `src` directory uses the following structure:

 * `src` contains our top-level API.
 * `src/descriptors` contains descriptors: objects that describe how a CSS value can be calculated and displayed.
 (See the [Architecture](#architecture) section below for more details.)